-Delegations For Dialogue is supported by a small, international and multilingual team of staff with in-depth country-based knowledge and expertise.
+Delegations for Dialogue is supported by a small, international and multilingual team of staff with in-depth country-based knowledge and expertise.

-Founder and NE Asia Director
+Founder and NE Asia Co-ordinator

-Founder and SE Asia Director
+Founder and SE Asia Co-ordinator

-Aédán was involved in a number of educational projects in Mainland China and Taiwan before co-founding Delegations For Dialogue in 2015.
-He currently works as a Political Economy Analyst, based in Singapore where he also features in local news sources commentating on international current affairs.
+Aédán was involved in a number of educational projects in Mainland China and Taiwan before co-founding Delegations for Dialogue in 2015.
+He currently works as a Political Economy Analyst, based in Indonesia, where he also provides commentary on current affairs for international media.
 He obtained his MSc from the Nanyang Technological University (NTU) in Singapore and holds a BA in Geography from Kings College London.
-He speaks English and Chinese.

 Middle East Co-ordinator

 Alex obtained his MA degree in History from Hamburg University in Germany.
-He joined the Delegations For Dialogue team after attending the Summer Symposium 2016.
+He joined the Delegations for Dialogue team after attending the Summer Symposium 2016.
 He has a strong interest in the societies and politics of the Middle East and is currently writing his PhD thesis on the German perception of the Muslim world from the 70s to the 90s.
 He has previously helped coordinate Delegations For Dialogue's programme in Iraqi Kurdistan.
 He is fluent in English, German and Spanish.

 Lennart holds a BA degree in International Relations and International Organizations from the University of Groningen, Netherlands.
 He joined Delegations for Dialogue team after participating in the Winter Symposium “The Two Koreas” in 2016.
 He has a particular interest in issues of conflict & peace, terrorism and economic perspectives in the Middle East and Sub-Saharan Africa.
-Lennart is fluent in English, German and French
+Lennart is fluent in English, German and French.